HarshaAiyappa/Spark-Foundation-Task-1/README.md

 "Prediction using Supervised ML".
 "Predict the percentage of students based  on number of study hours".
+DATA SET: http://bit.ly/w-data